20 Must-Have Trees & Shrubs for Fragrance

-Autumn greetings everyone, it’s Brie the Plant Lady here to share some fall gardening inspiration.
-This month, I will share my favorite woody ornamental plants that provide delectable fragrance in southern gardens through-out the year.
+It’s Brie the Plant Lady here to share some fragrant gardening inspiration.
+In this article, I will share my favorite woody ornamental plants that provide delectable fragrance in southern gardens through-out the year.
 Ask me questions in the comments section at the bottom, right here on this page.

 Fall is an amazing season for scent, from tea olives to angel trumpets I can always tell when the season has changed.
 One of the greatest things about growing plants is understanding that no two seasons will ever be the same.
 It is also great knowing you will never have all the plants - trust me, I have tried!
 There really are endless varieties to choose from and I seem to always find a way to collect a few new ones each year even when it seems my landscape is bursting at the seams.